ec-europa/europa-component-library/src/website/src/pages/ec/index.md

 All library elements are accompanied by

 - documentation explaining what a component is and how it should be used
 - a visual demonstration
 - HTML/CSS code for implementation

-For support in building a European Commission website using the ECL, please contact <a href="mailto:Europamanagement@ec.europa.eu">COMM Europa Management</a> (CEM).
+For support in building a European Commission website using the ECL, please contact [COMM Europa Management](mailto:Europamanagement@ec.europa.eu) (CEM).